 Written by Niloufer Ichaporia King, this beautiful book features over 165 recipes of Parsi cuisine.

 It was around 2007, that this book caught my eye at Bloomsbury Books, our local bookshop in Ashland.
-The city of my birth, Bombay, had its name changed to Mumbai in 1995 by a political party that rose to power then.
-Seeing Bombay in the title itself was intriguing and a comfort.
 I opened the book at random and read the intro to the Crab Gratin recipe.
 I was overcome with nostalgia for a time past, a time I grew up in, and quickly purchased the book to take this treasure home.

 It is so much more than a cookbook.
 It is a book of stories, of memories.
 It's just precious.